How to Dispose of Lighters

 How to Dispose of Lighters – Spark Up Eco-Friendly Habits!

-Can You Recycle Lighters?
+Can you recycle Lighters?

 Have you ever wondered how to dispose of lighters the right way?
 Maybe you’ve thought about recycling them.
 Let me tell you, it’s not as simple as tossing them into your blue bin with the newspapers and bottles.